google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 ![center](res/classification.gif)

 <!--
 Classification models don't predict a continuous value, but instead attempt to predict the "class" of a data point.
-These classification algorithms can be as simple as determining between two states, such as spam or not spam, through systems that determine the probability that a data point is one of dozens or even thousands of classes.
+Classification algorithms can be used to choose between two states, such as spam or not spam.
+They can also be used for to determine determine the probability that a data point is one of dozens or even thousands of classes, such as the species of a particular plant.

-The 2-class model is often referred to as a "binary classifier".
+The 2-class problem is often referred to as "binary classification" for which we train a "binary classifier" model.
 When more than two classes are being considered the problem is referred to as "multi-class classification".
 There are some algorithms that only work in binary classification states while others can be successful in both binary and multi-class applications.

 In the illustration here you can see that we have two classes of data signified by the red and blue dots.
 We separate the classes using a line.
 All data on one side of the line is in the blue class and all data on the other side of the line is in the red class.